Horbenkodev/hugo-blog/content/posts/different-types-of-chatbots/index.md

 ---
-title: 'Types of Chatbots: What’s the Difference Between Them?'
+ceoTitle: "Types of Chatbots: What’s the Difference Between Them?"
+title: "Types of Chatbots: Which One Will Be the Best for Your Business?"
+breadcrumbs: Different Types of Chatbots
+slug: different-types-of-chatbots
+draft: false
-publishDate: '2023-10-23T00:00:00Z'
+publishDate: 2023-10-23T00:00:00Z
-authors: []
+image: chatbot_types.png
+og_image: chatbot_types_social.png
 description: If you are thinking about launching a chatbot for your business, you should know that there are different types of chatbots.
 Read about them in our article.
-image: chatbot_types.png
-og_image: chatbot_types_social.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - ai-ml-team
 categories:
   - business
+industries: []
+questionary:
+  - question: What are the different types of chatbots?
+    answer: Chatbots can be classified in accordance with their functionality and application.
+Based on their model, we can define rule-based, button-based, keyword-based, AI, voice, generative AI, and hybrid bots.
+As for their application, there are custom service, sales, marketing, entertainment, and skills bots.
+  - question: Why do businesses use chatbots?
+    answer: Such solutions can bring a lot of benefits to businesses.
+They allow companies to automate the way of interacting with clients, increase the quality of customer care, as well as optimize labor costs.
 ---
-2023 is definitely a year of AI and probably we wouldn't exaggerate if we said that right now we are living in the era of Artificial Intelligence.
+We're living in a year of AI and probably we wouldn't exaggerate if we said that right now we're in the era of Artificial Intelligence.
 The range of opportunities that developers have thanks to this technology is really breathtaking.
 And what is even more impressive is that we are just at the beginning of this AI journey.
 Solutions that are based on it are gradually becoming more and more sophisticated and the interaction with them is getting more and more human-like.
 One of the AI-powered software products that the majority of us have probably already interacted with is a chatbot.

 Numerous businesses all over the world have applied such solutions to automate their communication with customers and increase their quality.
 But it is also important to understand that the first chatbots were introduced earlier than the mass adoption of AI began.
 And even today not all bots are AI-powered.
 A lot of them work based on other technologies and can demonstrate excellent efficiency in the set tasks.